MicrosoftDocs/fabric-docs/docs/data-factory/connector-kusto-dataflows.md

 # Connect to Azure Data Explorer (Kusto) in dataflows

-You can connect to Azure Data Explorer (Kusto) in Dataflow Gen2 using the Azure Data Explorer (Kusto) connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].
+You can connect to data that's either in an Azure Data Explorer (Kusto) cluster or in a Kusto Query Language (KQL) database in Dataflow Gen2 using the Azure Data Explorer (Kusto) connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]